 The Wyeth family unit that has reassembled for the holidays, only to just as quickly come apart, is discovered at dawn in their tennis gear fresh from a game on the court and looking forward to an unfussy Christmas Eve feeding at the country club.

 Their tennis continues on a verbal level —brittle, back-and-forth banter that grows progressively bitter as the battle lines form between conservative parents and their liberal young.
-It seems that daughter Brooke (Rachel Griffiths) brought along a "little" present to unwrap for her parents, Lyman (Stacy Keach) and Polly (Stockard Channing), old-guard Hollywood-ites and Republicans once in good standing with the Reagan crowd.
+It seems that daughter Brooke ( Rachel Griffiths) brought along a "little" present to unwrap for her parents, Lyman ( Stacy Keach) and Polly ( Stockard Channing), old-guard Hollywood-ites and Republicans once in good standing with the Reagan crowd.
 The gift ticks — or, more accurately, rattles like an old skeleton, which it indeed is: Brooke has written her way out of a seven-year depression with a memoir that focuses on her late brother, a war-protesting firebrand responsible for bombing a recruiting center and accidentally killing a Vietnam vet — an event that permanently scarred the clan and drove him to suicide.

+Also present for the reading of the daughter's damning tell-all are her brother, Trip ( Thomas Sadoski), a producer of courtroom reality TV, and Polly's sister and ex-scripting partner, Silda ( Judith Light), fresh out of rehab and coiled to strike.
 It all makes for a hearty holiday mix, and rapt audiences have downed it in gulps ever since the play premiered in January at Lincoln Center's Mitzi Newhouse.
 That engagement was a fast and easy sell-out, and the Broadway transfer is bordering on the same, having done upward of 98 percent capacity during its three weeks of previews.